 Alok Hsu Kwang-han is a Zen calligraphic painter from China whose work is a confluence of the beauty of Chinese calligraphy, the spontaneity and simplicity of Zen, and the evolution of healing in Western psychotherapy.
-An artist with a diverse background, Alok has earned academic degrees in mathematics, theology, sociology, and the psychology of religion from American universities in mathematics, Christian theology, sociology, and psychology of religion.
+An artist with a diverse background, Alok has earned academic degrees from American universities in mathematics, theology, sociology, and psychology of religion.
 He has taught sociology of religion and psychology of transcendence, and in China, translated and published 20 books on meditation.